Philosophy of Financial Assistance

 Disbursement of Financial Aid

-Financial Aid awarded in the form of grants, scholarships, and loans will first be applied towards the payment of their outstanding balance: tuition, fees, room, board, parking tickets and other charges owed to the College by the student.
+Financial Aid awarded in the form of grants, scholarships, and loans will first be applied towards the payment of the student’s outstanding balance: tuition, fees, room, board, authorized book charges, parking tickets and other charges owed to the College by the student.

-NOTE: Students who register for classes and who have accepted a financial aid offer will have their account credited for the amount of the grant and/or scholarship.
+NOTE: Eligible students will have their account credited for the amount of the grant and/or scholarship.
 Should a student decide not to attend after they have registered, they must officially drop their classes to avoid being charged.
-After students are awarded financial aid, they will receive an award letter.
+After students are awarded financial aid, they will receive an award letter through their student email account.
 Financial aid will not be disbursed until the Census Day of each semester at which time student enrollments are verified.

 Work-Study checks are disbursed through direct deposit twice monthly.
 The amount the student receives will depend upon the number of hours the student worked during the applicable period.

 It is the intent of LCC to provide some aid to all eligible students as long as funds remain available.
 Most students will receive a combination of financial aid based upon their financial need and the availability of funds.
 This is called the financial aid “package.”
 The Federal Pell Grant is the base for all financial aid packages.
 This grant will be awarded first dependent on the student’s eligibility for the grant.
 State-funded assistance will go to Colorado resident students who meet all eligibility requirements as established by CCHE and/or the institution.
-Diversity grants will be awarded based on priority, and for those meeting the criteria of the Diversity grant.
-The Financial Aid Director at LCC will try to provide a financial aid package of 50% gift aid (scholarship and grants) and 50% self-help (loans and work).
-The percentage formula is a general guideline and does not exclude the Financial Aid Director from dealing with each applicant as an individual on an individual basis.
+The Financial Aid Office at LCC will attempt to provide a financial aid package of 50% gift aid (scholarship and grants) and 50% self-help (loans and work).
+The percentage formula is a general guideline and does not exclude the Financial Aid Office from dealing with each applicant as an individual on an individual basis.

 Satisfactory Academic Progress